Mahamadou-M-Traore/Mahamadou-M-Traore/README.md

 ## About Me

-I'm passionate about building things with technology — from data pipelines to full-stack applications.
+I'm passionate about building things with technology, from data pipelines to full-stack applications.
 I enjoy solving computational problems, working on group projects, and constantly learning new tools and frameworks.

 I'm a reliable, self-motivated team player who can work independently or collaboratively, take initiative, and adapt quickly to new environments.
 My international background and multicultural experience make me comfortable in diverse, global teams.